thanhdat-99/thanhdat-99/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Life is like a sewer.
-What you get out of it depends on what you put into it. - Tom Lehrer
+    ## How wonderful it is that nobody need wait a single moment before starting to improve the world. - Anne Frank